 The Captain lived in Croydon with his mum and dad, and a rabbit.
 Whenever his mum washed his ‘If it ain’t Stiff, it ain’t worth a fuck’ T-shirt she would hang it on the line inside out so as not to offend the neighbours.
 One night he asked me if I would like to manage the Damned and for an absurdly long moment I considered it before coming to my senses; ‘that way madness lies’ I thought.
 The future would be a phlegm-drenched world of pain.
 Lots of bands were unruly back then but being around the Damned was like playing ‘Don’t drop it’ with a hand grenade, which when the pin fell out might get carelessly chucked into the crowd.

-I found out later that they already had a manager, or five of them to be exact, each unaware of the existence of any other.
-The band was a magnet for chancers and they often found them selves in bars having amphetamine charged conversations about their shitty gigs, piss poor management and record company rip offs.
+I found out later that they already had a manager, or five of them to be exact, each oblivious of the other.
+The band was a magnet for chancers and its members often found them selves in bars having amphetamine charged conversations with glassy eyed idiots complaining about shitty gigs, piss poor management and record company rip offs.
 Cue an offer to take them over.
 To an outsider the Damned could conceivably appear a reasonable prospect if you were either dumb enough to be unaware of the on-stage and off-stage chaos or deluded enough to think you could deal with it.
 The band member in question would then say, “yeah man, great idea, come to the gig on Thursday and we’ll discuss it, then entirely forget the conversation.
 Excited oddballs with big plans would pitch up at gigs saying ‘my name should be on the list.
 Brian James says I’m the band’s new manager,’ to be met with ‘Fuck off mate, never heard of you.’

 We did a showcase for them in a sleazy old strip club; we were to share the bill with the UK Subs whose singer Charlie Harper agreed to play support and contribute to the cost of the PA and lights.
 We got very excited when the entire record company staff turned up to see their protégées then waited and waited while the UK Subs dirged on past midnight, despite my efforts to unplug them.
 When the drains backed up flooding the dance floor with sewage, the record execs called cabs and so did the UK Subs.
 The two old trannies that stayed on to watch my band were very complimentary: ‘You should release a record,’ they squealed.
 Magnet meantime decided they’d had enough of punk bands and that they should concentrate on their existing stable of artists the more disciplined Guys ‘n’ Dolls and Chris Rea.